A comprehensive guide on getting to Leaning Tower of Pisa

 The Leaning Tower of Pisa is a part of the four different structures in the Square of Miracles (Piazza del Duomo).
 It is a 56m tall tower that was designed to function as a bell tower for the Pisa Cathedral.

-You can reach the Tower of Pisa by bus, a train, or even a taxi.
+You can reach the tower by bus, train, or even a taxi.

 Getting to the Leaning Tower by public transport